 Who is the presenter?

 A practical attorney from Michalsons.
 We will ensure the attorney is the best person to present the course depending on the type of course, the date, the specific issues and the attendees.
-For example, John Giles often presents on this topic.
+For example, John Giles sometimes presents on this topic.
 John Giles is a trusted independent professional legal adviser, who is a practising attorney.
 He is currently helping many people understand how the CaC Bill applies to them and what the impact will be.
 John is an information, communications and technology (ICT) lawyer.
 He has 15 years of practical experience applying his knowledge to organisations to help them grow and avoid legal problems, difficulties, and disputes.
 He is a member of the King III™ IT Governance Sub-Committee.

 Watch a short video with John explaining what he covered in a presentation on the Cybercrimes Bill.